Table of Contents

 Motorcycles are light vehicles, and any impact from behind can throw the motorcyclist and the motorcycle on the road, resulting in serious injuries and property damage.

 Motorcycles are small vehicles, and drivers can easily overlook motorcycles due to blind spots.
-Often, when making a left turn, motorists are unable to see the motorcycle or do not realize that a motorcyclist is right next to their vehicle, causing a side-impact accident upon the bend in the opposite direction.
+When making a left turn, motorists are often unable to see the motorcycle or do not realize that a motorcyclist is right next to their vehicle, causing a side-impact accident upon the bend in the opposite direction.

 These accidents are pretty common around intersections or when motorists make sudden turns without checking their surroundings to see if it is safe to turn.
 In such situations, the drivers may be at fault.
 However, since California follows comparative negligence law, the motorcyclist may share the fault if they were speeding or violating traffic laws.